 • Jean-Yves Chatton and Egbert Welker (University of Lausanne - UNIL)

 • Alan Carleton and Anthony Holtmaat (University of Geneva - UNIGE)

 A. Carleton, J-Y. Chatton, D. Choquet, V. Emiliani, O. Garaschuk, C. Genoud, O. Griesbeck, F. Helmchen, A. Holtmaat, D. Huber, M. Hubener, G. Knott, A. Majewska, V. Nagerl, T. Nevian, N. Olivier, L. Petreanu, B. Rozsa, D. Shcherbo, R. Schneggenburger, M. Schnitzer, H. Slovin, K. Spring, T. Oertner, A. Volterra and K. Zito.

 The registration fee is 500 euro and it covers accommodation, meals and local transportation during the duration of the course.

 A number of travel grants is available.
 Candidates must apply for a travel grant when they fill out their application on-line.

 How to apply

-We invite PhD students and post-docs in neuroscience to apply, from February 13th to April 27th 2012, through this link.
+We invite PhD students and post-docs in neuroscience to apply, from February 13th to April 27th 2012.